jupyterlab/jupyterlab/docs/source/extension/extension_tutorial.rst

 JupyterLab extensions for JupyterLab 3.0 can be distributed as Python packages.
-The cookiecutter template we used contains all of the Python packaging instructions in the ``setup.py`` file to wrap your extension in a Python package.
+The cookiecutter template we used contains all of the Python packaging instructions in the ``pyproject.toml`` file to wrap your extension in a Python package.
 Before generating a package, we first need to install ``build``.

 .. code:: bash